 About Directory Opus

 As a part-time geek, I spend a lot of time handling files—perhaps more time than on any other computer task.
-I don't buy a lot of software for personal use.
+I don't buy a whole lot of software for personal use.
 But there is one program I do buy, and that program is always running: Directory Opus (also known as "DO", "Dopus" or simply Opus).
 It replaces the default file manager that comes with Windows, the horrible program known as Windows Explorer.
 Considering how much time I spend looking for files, moving files, renaming files and uploading files, Directory Opus is the ultimate productivity application.
-In a way, it amazes me that it is not as least as popular as Photoshop.
+In a way, it amazes me that it is not more popular than Photoshop.

 Opus is a bit like a mother.My love for Directory Opus is not the kind of love that gets triggered when an application saves your day once a year and you're suddenly moved to exclaim: "I love this program!"
 No, it's not like that.
 I use Opus so much that I forget I love it.
 In that sense—but only if you're in the mood for a corny metaphor—Opus is a bit like a mother.